-The School has invested in capital assets for equipment in support of the School's educational program and improvements to the School's education facility.
+The School has invested in capital assets for equipment as well as leasehold improvements.
 More information regarding capital assets may be found in Note 3 to the financial statements.
 Depreciation expenses for capital assets are booked under the Supporting Services program of the School's operations.

 The School has a loan payable to the U.S. Small Business Administration (SBA) from the Paycheck Protection Program.
 The School will apply for loan forgiveness in FY 2020-2021.
-More information regarding long-term liabilities may be found in Note 4 to the financial statements.